prozhyvarov/prozhyvarov/README.md

 My project experience spans both team and individual projects, where I've utilized technologies such as **HTML5**, **CSS3**, **JavaScript**, **TypeScript**, **React.js**, **Next.js**, **Node.js**.<br>
 I am also well-versed in Agile and Scrum methodologies.<br>

+I have experience working on commercial projects, where I've utilized JavaScript and React to bring web designs to life.
+Collaborating with designers and other developers, I've been involved in all stages of development, from concept to deployment.

+During my studies, I actively participated in team projects, taking on roles such as team lead, scrum master, and developer.
+These projects enhanced my technical skills and taught me the importance of effective communication, teamwork, and agile methodologies.

 ### Languages :

 <div style="display: flex; align-items: flex-start; align: center">